Discover. Connect.

 THE SOLUTION

-• Design an easy-to-navigate platform that allows users to discover relevant NGOs and volunteer opportunities by location and charity type.
+• An intuitive navigation system that allows users to discover NGOs and volunteer opportunities by location and cause

-• Provide clear calls-to-action (CTAs) for donations, charity sign-ups, and user engagement.
+• Clear calls-to-action for donations, newsletter sign-ups, and charity registrations

 RESEARCH & DISCOVERY